A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Introduction

-In this paper, without loss of generality, we design a PI forecasting approach for a two-timescale virtual power plant (VPP) operation task with wind power, where the day-ahead problem is based on robust optimization with recourse, while the real-time problem settles the wind power deviation.
+In this paper, without loss of generality, we design a PI forecasting approach for a two-timescale VPP operation task with wind power, where the day-ahead problem is based on robust optimization with recourse, while the real-time problem settles the wind power deviation.
 Concretely, the proposed value-oriented PI forecasting approach contains a policy learning module, which optimally selects the probability proportion to reduce the operational cost.
 For that, the training stage of the value-oriented PI forecasting, which involves the estimation of model parameters, is solved by a contextual bandit in a closed-loop manner.
 Specifically, the policy learning task is modeled by an agent, whereas the optimization over QR models parameters is solved in the environment.
 The agent and the environment are linked by the reward, which is the negative objective value of the decision-making problem.
 As such, the agent can learn the selection policy guided by the optimal objective of the decision-making problem.
+And, the nature of the contextual bandit avoids the tedious work of labelling in supervised learning \cite{bottieau2021automatic}.
 Compared with the existing studies, the main contributions of the paper are summarized as follows:

-1) A new perspective of PI forecasting for VPP operation, which issues PIs with the aim of improving operational value rather than commonly focused statistical quality.

-2) A new formulation of value-oriented PI forecasting approach, which uses the contextual bandit framework to link the proportion selection with the operational value of the downstream decision-making problem.
+1) A new solution strategy for the value-oriented PI forecasting approach, which uses the contextual bandit framework to link the proportion selection with the operational value of the downstream decision-making problem.

-3) A reveal of the need for value-oriented PI, where we show that PI forecasts in the view of good statistical quality cannot ensure good value in decision-making.
+2) An integration of the value-oriented PI forecasting approach with the complex decision-making problem, which involves multiple decision variables and constraints.